-Writing stuff in Assembly for Sega Genesis #1
+Writing Assembler for Sega Genesis #1

 The first article dedicated to writing games for the classic Sega Genesis console in Motorola 68000 Assembler.